Drag and drop editor tutorial

 Emails are built with rows that contain columns.
 These are the available options for rows.

 To add a row, click and drag the row into the email body, in-between, before or after an existing row of your template.
-If you wanted to display text next to an image, select the row with two columns.
+If you want to display text next to an image, select the row with two columns.
 To find out what type of row a template contains, click within the background area and see the green outline and label.

 In the example below, if you wanted this row to have three columns, you would need to add a new three-column row (above or below) and click and drag each content block individually to a column in the new row.
 You can then delete the old row.
 The number of columns in an existing row cannot be changed so you would have to use a new row.